-With building, we don't just mean the writing of the code, but also testing.
+With building, we don't just mean the writing of the code but also testing.
 The most important piece of feedback during building is "Is it working still/yet?"
 So Linc helps you with that.
 We check out your code, build it and run your unit tests like a CI tool.
-But then we deploy the result, so you can do anything that requires a deployed version.
+However, then we deploy the result, so you can do anything that requires a deployed version.
 Easily check out a change on your phone, tablet or a different browser.
 Kick off an integration test or a smoke test with your production back-end.
 Or run qualitative tests like Browserstack, Percy or Calibre.

 The last step is releasing.
 People often assume this is binary, but for mature delivery organizations, this couldn't be further from the truth.
 There are two concepts often used in this step, which not coincidentally map neatly on the "Does it work?" and "Is it valuable?" categories.